 The heart consists of four chambers namely two atria (upper chambers) and two ventricles (lower chambers).
-There is a valve which aids in passing of blood before leaving each chamber of the heart.
-The four valves include: pulmonary valve, tricuspid valve, mitral valve and aortic valve.
-These valves are actual flaps which are located on each end of the two ventricles where one inlet the blood and other outlets the blood.
+There is a valve that aids in the passing of blood before leaving each chamber of the heart.
+The four valves include the pulmonary valve, tricuspid valve, mitral valve, and aortic valve.
+These valves are actual flaps that are located on each end of the two ventricles where one inlet the blood and the other outlets the blood.

 What is Heart Valve Disease?

 Heart valve disease is where one or more of the valves in the heart doesn’t function properly.
 It can develop both stenosis (narrowing of the valve) and regurgitation (leakage of the valve) at the same time.
 Also, more than one heart valve may get affected at the same time.
 Heart valve problems can be one of the major causes of heart failure.